 We wish God’s aid were transactional so we could influence its delivery.

-The apostle Paul proves this point.
+The apostle Paul illustrates this point.

 God’s Priorities And Our Preferences

-The night before his crucifixion, Jesus prayed, “My Father, if it is possible, may this cup be taken from me.”
-He was asking God to implement an alternate salvation plan that did not require his suffering and death if such an option existed.
+He was asking God to implement an alternative salvation plan that did not require his suffering and death, if such an option existed.

 God’s Will Supersedes Ours